Halo Concentration, Galaxy Red Fraction, and Gas Properties of Optically-defined Merging Clusters: Data Analysis

 \subsection{Stacked RASS analysis}

 We stack the X-ray emission from the position-sensitive proportional counter (PSPC) of ROSAT all-sky survey (RASS) in the 0.1−2.4 keV band \citep{Truemper82}, in a similar manner to the stacked {\it Planck} SZ images (Sec. \ref{subsec:Psz}).
 We exclude regions of point sources, from the second ROSAT all-sky survey source catalogue \citep[the 2RXS catalogue;][]{Bolle16}, which are not statically associated with galaxy density peaks.
 The excluded radius is four times the $1\sigma$ size of the PSF.
-A point spread function is empirically estimated by staking the RASS images of 2RXS catalogue within one degree centering main peaks of individual clusters.
+A point spread function is empirically estimated by stacking the RASS images of 2RXS point sources located within one degree centering main peaks of individual clusters.
 We stack count images as well as the corresponding RASS exposure map \citep{Anderson15} and then compute count rate images.
 Since our targets are located at low Galactic column density region, the galactic absorption at each cluster field is not significantly changed.
 As a weighing function, we use $D_{\rm L}^2(z_{l})/D_{\rm L}^2(z_{\rm ref})$ and the lensing contribution $W$ (eq. \ref{eq:W_cl}) in order to standardize the flux to its expectation at the average redshifts of weak-lensing samples, for the purpose of the $L_X$ and $M_{200}$ scaling relation study \citep{Miyazaki18}.
 Here, $D_L$ is the luminosity distance to the clusters and $z_{\rm ref}$ is the reference redshift.
 To avoid a positional fluctuation of the background component caused by unknown sources, we estimate the background component by fitting the radial profiles.
 We measure the aperture photometry for the stacked images within $r_{200}$ and subtract the background components.
 Assuming the metalicilty $Z=0.2$ and $k_BT=1.9$ keV \citep{Vikhlinin09a}, we covert the estimated count rate to the X-ray luminosity, $L_X$.
 The measurement uncertainty is composed of the statistical noise assuming Poisson errors, bootstrap sampling errors, and aperture sizes caused by weak-lensing mass uncertainty.
+We represent the result and discussion in the Sec \ref{subsec:Ysz}, including the {\it Planck} SZE and mass scaling relation.